Southern Wesleyan University Notification of Rights under FERPA

 - to appropriate officials in connection with a health or safety emergency;

 - to the parents of a student under 21 years of age who is found in violation of any Federal, State, or local law, or of any rule or policy of SWU, governing the use or possession of alcohol or a controlled substance;

-- when directory information is requested: directory information at SWU includes student’s name, local and permanent address, telephone number, date and place of birth, major field of study, dates of attendance, degrees and awards (including scholarships) received, participation in officially recognized activities and sports, and weight and height of members of an athletic team.
+- when directory information is requested: directory information at SWU includes student’s name, local and permanent address, telephone number, SWU email address, age, major field of study, dates of attendance, enrollment status (e.g., graduate or undergraduate; full-time or part-time), degrees, honors, and awards received, participation in officially recognized activities and sports, and weight and height of members of an athletic team.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.